 I studied Urban Land Economics and the Bachelor of Business in Real Estate at the University of British Columbia, prior to working in residential real estate appraisal covering $1.6 billion in volume throughout Greater Vancouver.
 Before that, I forayed into fix ‘n flips, land acquisition, and construction finishing.
-I’m currently a licensed REALTOR® with eXp Realty—the fastest growing residential real estate brokerage in the world.
+I’m currently a licensed REALTOR® with eXp Realty—the fastest-growing residential real estate brokerage in history.

 - REBGV Contract Wrap-up